qdrant/landing_page/qdrant-landing/content/documentation/distributed_deployment.md

 ## Replication

-*Since version v0.11.0*, Qdrant allows to replicate shards between nodes in the cluster.
+*As of v0.11.0:* Qdrant allows to replicate shards between nodes in the cluster.

 Shard replication increases the reliability of the cluster by keeping several copies of a shard spread among the cluster.
 This ensure the availability of the shards in case of node failures, except if all replicas are lost.